 What Is StreamYard?

-StreamYard is a powerful and free live stream software that allows you to simultaneously live stream across multiple channels.
+This StreamYard tutorial is a powerful and free live stream software that allows you to simultaneously live stream across multiple channels.

 Now, in this StreamYard tutorial, we’re going to reveal how to live stream for free!